 Bradley T. Hughes is Director of the Writing Center and Writing Across the Curriculum at the University of Wisconsin, Madison.

 McLeod, Susan H., and Bradley T. Hughes.
 (2017).
 Understanding the Stories of Two WPA Pioneers: Ednah Thomas and Joyce Steward.
-Fort Collins, Colorado: The WAC Clearinghouse.
-Available at https://wac.colostate.edu/perspectives/thomas-steward/pioneers.pdf
+The WAC Clearinghouse. https://wac.colostate.edu/perspectives/thomas-steward/pioneers.pdf

 Hughes, Bradley T. (2017).
 An Interview with Joyce Steward.
 Edited by Susan H. McLeod.
-Fort Collins, Colorado: The WAC Clearinghouse.
-Available at https://wac.colostate.edu/perspectives/thomas-steward/interview.pdf
+The WAC Clearinghouse. https://wac.colostate.edu/perspectives/thomas-steward/interview.pdf

 Hughes, Bradley T. (2002).
-An Interview with Joyce Steward.
-MP3 Audio File.
-Oral History Program at the University of Wisconsin Madison Archives.
-Available at https://wac.colostate.edu/books/perspectives/thomas-steward/interview.mp3
+An Interview with Joyce Steward [MP3 Audio File].
+Oral History Program at the University of Wisconsin Madison Archives. https://wac.colostate.edu/books/perspectives/thomas-steward/interview.mp3

 Series Editors: Susan H. McLeod, University of California, Santa Barbara; Rich Rice, Texas Tech University

-The Memoir of Ednah Shepard Thomas is provided courtesy of the family of Ednah Shepard Thomas and is released under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+The Memoir of Ednah Shepard Thomas is provided courtesy of the family of Ednah Shepard Thomas and is released under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 400 pages, with notes and illustrations.
+Available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+Available in digital format for free download from this site.
 Assessing Student Themes is Copyright © 1955 by the Regents of the University of Wisconsin and is presented here with permission.
 The audio recording of the oral history interview with Joyce Steward is provided courtesy of the Oral History Program at the University of Wisconsin Madison Archives.Other work is copyrighted by the authors and is presented here under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 You may view these materials.
 You may print personal copies of these materials.
 You may link to this page.
-You may not reproduce these materials on another Web site.
+You may not reproduce these materials on another website.